BrookJeynes/2020DigitalStudyGuide/README.md

 <i>Written by Brook Jeynes and Brady Stroud</i>

-# Recognise and Describe

-## Encryption
+# Encryption

 * <i>Criteria:
+	* Recognise and Describe
   	* Recognise and describe encryption and authentication strategies appropriate for securing data transmissions and their differences
       * features of symmetric (Data Encryption Standard — DES, Triple DES, AES — Advanced Encryption Standard, Blowfish and Twofish) and assymetric (RSA) encryption algorithms
       * How data compression, encryption and hashing are used in the storage and transfer of data</i>
+  * Symbolise, Analyse and Evaluate
+    * Caesar, Polyalphabetic (e.g. Vigenere and Gronsfield), and one-time pad encryption algorithms

 - - -
 <br>